Corporate Governance

 Principle 1: Establish a strategy and business model which promotes long-term value for all shareholders

-Our strategy is to focus on proven hydrocarbon basins where fields have been discovered or are currently producing.
-We intend to execute value accretive M&A, targeting robust cash flow and proven resources to support sustainable shareholder returns.
+The Company’s strategy is to focus on proven hydrocarbon basins where fields have been discovered or are currently producing.
+The Company intend to execute value accretive M&A, targeting robust cash flow and proven resources to support sustainable shareholder returns.

-We intend to redevelop and unleash the full potential of legacy producing fields or undeveloped discoveries that no longer fit the portfolio of IOCs.
-We will do this in a safe, responsible and sustainable manner.
+The Company intends to redevelop and unleash the full potential of legacy producing fields or undeveloped discoveries that no longer fit the portfolio of IOCs.
+The Company will do this in a safe, responsible and sustainable manner.

 Principle 2: Seek to understand and meet shareholder needs and expectations

-The Company seeks an open and transparent dialogue with shareholders with the desire to hear shareholders views on the performance of Afentra and to understand shareholders’ objectives and expectations.
+The Company seeks an open and transparent dialogue with shareholders with the desire to hear shareholders views on the performance of the Company and to understand shareholders’ objectives and expectations.

-Investor roadshow meetings will be conducted after the Preliminary and Interim results and will aim to serve both institutional and retail shareholders.
+Investor roadshow meetings will be conducted after the Company’s preliminary and interim results and will aim to serve both institutional and retail shareholders.
 The Executive Directors are available to shareholders throughout the year.

 Shareholder feedback is discussed at Board meetings.